nleiva/ansible-role-grafana_agent/README.md

 Whether to install `unzip`, to extract files from agent's zip releases.
 By default is set to `true`.

+    grafana_location_prometheus: us-central1
-    grafana_location: us-central1
+    grafana_location_promtail: us-central1

-The closest Grafana region.
+The closest Grafana region for promtail or prometheus.
 As displayed in `@logs-prod-us-central1.grafana.net/api/prom/push` for example.
+By default `us-central1`

 To override the agent configuration template, you can define your own template.
 By default it'll source it from the role file `templates/agent-config.yaml.j2`.